ryan-sandy/mysql-crud/README.md

 This function will SELECT all the rows that are equal to selector key-value.
 The keys are the columns and the values are the values to select against.
 If the selector contains multiple keys-value pairs, these will be escaped into multiple equal statements joined together with `AND`.
 An empty selector object ({}) will be escaped to `WHERE 1`;

-The `options` parameter is an object that may contain two properties, `limit` and `offset`.
+The `options` parameter is an object that may different properties:

+* `limit` and `offset`.
 These will be escaped into their respective MySQL `LIMIT` and `OFFEST` clauses.
 Note, an offset without a limit will be ignored.

+* `columns` as array of column name, substitute the `*` from the `SELECT` statement.

+* `order` a string with the name of the column to be sorted.

+* `desc` true|false if true is sorted in descending order.
+Note, desc without a order will be ignored.

 Example:
 ```javascript
 user-crud.load({'first-name' : 'mysql', 'last-name' : 'crud'}, callback);